The internet has the potential to make or break your online brand.

 You can program Twitter and Facebook, two of today’s leading social tools, to track mentions about your business.
 You can also use these sites to track mentions about your competitors and study what the public is saying about them.

-By using social media to track mentions of your business, you can respond to consumer concerns immediately, show your appreciation for any positive comments, and defuse threatening discussions that could potentially destroy your reputation.
+By using social media to track mentions of your business, you can respond to consumer concerns immediately, show your appreciation for any positive comments, and defuse threatening discussions that could potentially destroy your online reputation.

 When you’re proactive in this way, and you maintain a high profile across the web, this shows potential customers that you stay fully aware of any issues relating to your business, and that you are always ready to resolve them with people in a quick and timely manner.